500swapnil/My_Compiler/README.md

-# Compiler for Kauta
+# Compiler for Kauta (CPy)
-This repo contains a compiler for Kauta, a programming language created for the coursework of Compilers, Monsoon, 2019 under Prof. Suresh Purini at IIIT Hyderabad.
+This repo contains a compiler for Kauta(CPy), an object oriented programming language similar to C++ and Python, created for the coursework of Compilers, Monsoon, 2019 under Prof. Suresh Purini at IIIT Hyderabad.

 ## Language Design
 The details about the language design can be found in `Language-Design.pdf`.